shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    before the peer assessment due date and time, to allow enough time for peer assessments to be performed after learners have submitted their own responses.
-If the response due time and peer assessment due time are close together, and a student submits a response just before responses are due, other students may not have time to perform peer assessments before peer assessments are due.
+If the response due time and peer assessment due time are close together, and a learner submits a response just before responses are due, other learners may not have time to perform peer assessments before peer assessments are due.
 For details, see :ref:`Best Practices for ORA`.